Eldhose Paul wins first triple long jump gold in CWG, leads four-medal haul within 30 minutes | Sports-Games

 The Ernakulam-born Indian Navyman led India's historic 1-2 finish with a best jump of 17.03m in his third attempt after opening with 14.62m.
 His jump was though wind-assisted and his second best was 16.63m.
 Before Sunday's jump, he had a personal best of 16.99m.

+''Coming into the CWG, I had the confidence of jumping 17m plus.
+I had come here to do my personal best and I was able to do it,'' Paul said later.

+He had finished ninth in the World Championships in Eugene, USA, last month with a jump of 16.79m.
 Paul's Kerala statement Abdulla Aboobacker was second with a fifth round jump of 17.02m.
-Aboobacker, who has a season's and personal best of 17.19m, was at fourth spot at the end of the fourth round but soared to 17.02 in his next attempt to jump to second.
+Aboobacker, who has a season's and personal best of 17.19m, was at fourth spot at the end of the fourth round but he soared to 17.02 in his next attempt to jump to second.

 Jah-Nhal Perinchief of Bermuda won the bronze with his best jump of 16.92m.